Pseudo-Bayesian Optimization: Theory of Pseudo-Bayesian Optimization

-Theorem \ref{main basic} reveals the exploration-based nature of PseudoBO: It achieves convergence by populating the search space, and while EW can incorporate many sources of information, a requirement is that it must contain information about the local popularity to guide us in this space popularization.
+Theorem \ref{main basic} reveals the exploration-based nature of PseudoBO: It achieves convergence by populating the search space.
+More precisely, the first part of the theorem concludes eventual popularization, which means that any $x\in\X$ has arbitrarily close evaluated points from the PseudoBO iterates eventually.
+By selecting the historically best evaluated point, this popularization then turns into asymptotic convergence to the optimal value, which is the second part of the theorem.
+Here, while EW can incorporate many sources of information, a requirement is that it must contain information about the local popularity to guide us in this space popularization.
 In reality, we would like to make guesses and evaluate at points that are likely close to the best (exploitation), but also be cautious about missing out other potentially good regions (exploration).
 Accounting for this tradeoff requires a more specialized framework that contains ingredients to handle this issue more explicitly.
 We will describe these ingredients in the next subsection.